 Year 7 girls from Bolton School were on hand throughout the day to help out and the day ended with a Presentation Ceremony where each pupil received a goody bag and certificate for their achievements.

 The Just4Girls Science Day is the latest in a series of events for local primary school boys and girls to attend at Bolton School.
-The full list of activities and further information on how to register your school for these events can be found here.

 Share or bookmark with: